-Transformation programmes represent significant investment for enterprises and the cost of failure is extremely high.
+Transformation programs represent significant investment for enterprises and the cost of failure is extremely high.
 Business transformations set out to achieve critical benefits such as meeting regulatory requirements, mitigating risks or gaining competitive advantage.
-If a technical implementation fails, the realisation of these benefits is delayed or lost.
+If a technical implementation fails, the realization of these benefits is delayed or lost.

 The transition into live operations is often tricky, especially in a transformation which marks a significant change in usual practices.
-This is the point in the programme where all the separate functions come together for a short implementation window.
-This is often one of the most risk-intensive periods of the programme’s life and mishaps here are asymmetrically larger than other areas.
-Implementation problems can lead to significant extensions of the programme's life and burn rate as well as massively impacting the realisation of benefits of the wider portfolio.
+This is the point in the program where all the separate functions come together for a short implementation window.
+This is often one of the most risk-intensive periods of the program’s life and mishaps here are asymmetrically larger than other areas.
+Implementation problems can lead to significant extensions of the program's life and burn rate as well as massively impacting the realization of benefits of the wider portfolio.

 Implementation windows force together teams from all over the business.
 Not just those delivering the technology, but those who will be using it as well as compliance functions and stakeholders.
 Teams are also often large and geographically dispersed, making communication and coordination a challenge.
 The variety of players involved also leads to the risk that each will have their own individual agendas, leading to a “tragedy of the commons”.

 How can we reduce implementation risks?